wharfkit/transact-plugin-local-signing/README.md

 // If they approve, the plugin will:
 // 1.
 Generate a new local key
 // 2.
-Create an updateauth transaction to add a 'local' permission
+Create an updateauth transaction to add a permission named after the contract (e.g., 'gamecontract')
 // 3.
 Create linkauth transactions to link that permission to the configured actions
 // 4.
 The user signs this setup transaction with their wallet
 ```